Darius1182000/CypressFramework/TestWebsiteRules.md

-- If an account is created with an existing username, en error should be displayed.
+- If an account is created with an existing username, en error should be displayed, username should be unique.